An Entrepreneur without a Business Idea

 Seems counterintuitive, doesn’t it?
 Shouldn’t everyone looking to start a business already have an idea of what they want to do?
 Not necessarily.

-Head to your nearest bookstore, grab the October/November 2009 issue of Business Week’s Small Biz, and read “Beyond Eureka” by Amy Barrett p40.
+Head to your nearest bookstore, grab the October/November 2009 issue of Business Week’s Small Biz, and read “Beyond Eureka” by Amy Barrett p40 (link no longer active).
 This is, by far, one of the most informative and inspirational articles I’ve read on entrepreneurship.
 If you have an innate entrepreneurial spirit that compels you to seek independence and creativity in your work, but haven’t quite nailed down a business idea, this article will take you through five steps to channel your creative juices and get the money flowing.

 Step 1: Set the Stage